 Students are motivated when one or more of these constructs is sufficiently activated.
 Students' subjective perception of these constructs is more important than objective reality.
 The MUSIC Model of Academic Motivation Inventory (MMAMI), a well-validated instrument, is used to measure engagement through these five aspects.

 2.2.
-Interactive Visualization
+Interactive Visualization and Automatic Feedback

 A dynamic process, such has the behavior of an algorithm, is difficult to convey using static presentation media such as text and images in a textbook.
 During lecture, instructors typically draw on the board, trying to illustrate dynamic processes through words and constant changes to the diagrams.
 Many students have a hard time understanding these explanations at a detailed level or cannot reproduce the intermediate steps to get to the final result.
-Another difficulty is lack of practice with problems and exercises.
-Since the best types of problems for such courses are hard to grade by hand, students normally experience only a small number of homework and test problems, whose results come only long after the student gives an answer.
+Another difficulty they face is lack of practice with problems and exercises.
+Since the best types of problems are often hard to grade by hand, students normally experience only a small number of homework and test problems, whose results come only long after the student gives an answer.
 The dearth of feedback to students regarding whether they understand the material compounds the difficulty of teaching and learning computer science.

-2.3.
-Automatic Feedback

 For this project, we will build several content modules related to big data using OpenDSA technology [61].
 OpenDSA modules combine content in the form of text, visualizations, and simulations with a rich variety of exercises and assessment questions.
 Since OpenDSA modules are complete units of instruction, they are easy for instructors to use as replacements for their existing coverage of topics (similar to adopting a new textbook).
 Since OpenDSA’s exercises are immediately assessed, with problem instances generated at random, students gain far more practice than is possible with normal paper textbooks.
 Since the content is highly visual and interactive, students not only get to see the dynamic aspects of the processes under study, they also get to manipulate these dynamic aspects themselves.
 Emphasizing student engagement with the material conforms to the best practices as developed through more than a decade of research by the algorithm visualization research community [13-15].